Implications of NICER for neutron star matter: the QHC21 equation of state: Neutron Star Structure

 Figure~\ref{fig:M-R_M208} shows the dependence of the radius and the central density of $2.08M_\odot$ neutron stars on $g_{_{\rm V}}$ and $H$.
 Within the allowed band of $(g_{_{\rm V}}, H)$, the radii range from $\simeq 10.8$ km to $\simeq 12.9$ km.
 Radii $\lesssim 11$ km, significantly smaller than $R_{1.4} \simeq 12$ km, appear for equations of state whose maximum mass barely reaches $2.08 M_\odot$, since the radius in general shrinks radically near the maximum mass.

-Apropos of whether the central density of PSR J0740+6620 with a mass $2.08 M_\odot$ is high enough to accommodate quark matter, we see in the lower panel of Fig.~\ref{fig:M-R_M208} that the central density is $\lesssim 5n_0$, slightly smaller than the density where baryons of radius $\sim 0.8$ fm begin to overlap, but considerably larger than the density where pure hadronic calculations are applicable.
+Apropos of whether the central density of PSR J0740+6620 with a mass $2.08 M_\odot$ is high enough to accommodate quark matter as characterized by overlaps of baryons, we see in the lower panel of Fig.~\ref{fig:M-R_M208} that the central density is $\lesssim 5n_0$, slightly smaller than the density where baryons of radius $\sim 0.8$ fm begin to overlap, and is $ \gtrsim 3n_0$, comparable to $n^U = 3.5n_0$ as adopted here.
+What is certain is that the core density is considerably larger than the density where pure hadronic calculations are applicable.
+The equations of state at a density slightly below $n^U$ are strongly correlated with quark matter models at densities $ \simeq n^U$.